 To increase the number of Yukon women in trades and technology jobs.

-Are that gender should not be a barrier to pursuing opportunities in a workplace that needs highly skilled and technologically literate employees.
+Gender should not be a barrier to pursuing workplace opportunities in the trades and technology sectors.